Residence Life & Housing Policies and Regulations

 Group Living Expectations for Resident Students

-Each member of the University community, whether living on campus, off campus, or commuting, is expected to be knowledgeable of and to follow all policies, regulations, and expectations consistent with the Student Code of Conduct.
+Each member of the University community, whether living on campus, off campus, or commuting, is expected to be knowledgeable of and follow all policies, regulations, and expectations consistent with the Student Code of Conduct.
 Simply stated, members of the community are expected to conduct themselves in a manner that shows respect for personal and property rights of all other community members.
-Residents are responsible for their visitors' behavior and all parties are expected to follow University policy.
+Residents are responsible for their visitors' behavior, and all parties are expected to follow University policy.

 Regulations for the possession or consumption of alcohol in University residential areas are outlined in the University's Alcohol policy.
 Students will also be held accountable to the policies outlined in the Student Code of Conduct.